jripke74/fs-nursery-catalog/README.md

 Step 7
 Add another key-value pair to your catalog.
 Use your prettyPolly variable as the key and make the value an object with small, medium, and large properties whose values are integers again.

+Step 8
+Keep adding the remaining plants to your catalog as you did in the previous steps.

+Step 9
+Now that you added all your plants to the catalog, remove your console.log(catalog.size) call.